 Can I get Netflix without a Smart TV?

 Yes!
 In addition to being able to turn your TV into a Smart TV for free, a lot of the newer TVs now have Netflix as an App built-in, a lot of older TVs and budget newer TVs don’t.

 So, to get your Netflix and Chill on easily, you may find that the Google Chromecast, Amazon Firestick, and Even the Roku is the way to go.

 There are alternatives like the Raspberry Pi and even using Plex which we will discuss later.

-There is no ‘best’ Wi-Fi Dongle, most of them simply stream video wirelessly over your network from Netflix, YouTube, Amazon Video and even Plex if you have a localised Network.
+There is no ‘best’ Wi-Fi Dongle, most of them simply stream video wirelessly over your network from Netflix, YouTube, Amazon Video, and even Plex if you have a localized Network.

-A lot of people call them “PC-TV Sticks” and there’s a ton of them on the market which aren’t exactly great and essentially run on the same Linux based software as the Roku.
+A lot of people call them “PC-TV Sticks” and there’s a ton of them on the market that aren’t exactly great and essentially run on the same Linux-based software as the Roku.

 If you’re a little more technical, the Roku is great.
 If you just want it to work out of the box, go for the Amazon Firestick / Google Chromecast.

 The Amazon Fire TV Streaming service is pretty clean if you have Amazon Prime, but doesn’t have a great Prime selection as it tricks you into seeing non-prime content that you need to pay for.